 Many of the people that Rebuilding Together Greater Harrisburg (RTGH) helps are in this position, and they live right here in Central Pennsylvania.
 All of these people, our neighbors, need your help.

 RTGH is an all volunteer non-profit 501c3 organization that for 20 years has provided critical home repairs to low income, disabled and elderly homeowners.
 Formerly named Christmas in April, our goal is to help make homes, safe, warm and dry our homeowners can remain independent and "age in place."

 To make these repairs, we need your help.
 You can make a difference by making a donation to support RTGH.
 Every dollar you donate is multiplied by the efforts of skilled and unskilled volunteers who provide all of their labor at no charge.
 A donation of $300 will provide materials that hard-working volunteers can use to make improvements worth ten times that amount!

-You may have contributed to the worthwhile national charities in response to higher profile disasters like hurricane Katrina.
+You may have contributed to the worthwhile national charities in response to higher profile disasters like hurricane Sandy.
 But we ask you to consider the heartbreaking conditions many people live in every day in this area.

 If you want to help through a donation or by volunteering your time, please click here.